 11.7 Any claim resulting from goods that are not packaged to a professional standard will be rejected.
-All items must be packaged in double walled cardboard shipping containers with at least 5 centimetres of appropriate cushioning materials between the goods and the outer walls of the box.
+All items must be packaged in double walled cardboard shipping containers with at least 3” (7.62cm) of appropriate cushioning materials between the goods and the outer walls of the box.

-11.9 Claims for damage will not be accepted for any goods described as damaged at the point of booking.
+11.9 Claims for damage will not be accepted for any goods described as damaged or faulty (or similar), or where the reason for export "Repair" has been used at the point of booking.

 11.10 Parcels should not be strapped or attached together.
 This is not a secure way for parcels to travel in the courier network.
 No claim can be made for any additional item that was strapped to the original in the event that they become separated or damaged in transit.
 The same applies to any goods packaged inside suitcases, holdalls, duffel bags or any similar container.

-11.11 If adhered to, our packaging guidelines are designed to assist customers in preparing their items to withstand the four main types of stresses parcels are subject to in an express courier network (shock, compression, vibration and atmospheric).
-The industry standard tests are conducted by the "International Safe Transit Association" and in particular test 3A which applies to individual parcels up to 68kgs.
+11.11 If adhered to, our packaging guidelines are designed to assist customers in preparing their items to withstand the four main types of stresses parcels/pallets are subject to in an express courier network (shock, compression, vibration and atmospheric).
+The industry standard tests are conducted by the "International Safe Transit Association" and in particular test 3A, 3B & 3E which apply to individual parcels up to 68kgs and packaged goods either palletised or skidded.
 Claims for goods that do not comply with our Packaging Guidelines will not be accepted.

 12.1 Each service comes with a limited amount of inclusive liability (transit cover).
 If you require extended liability (maximum £1,000 cover per consignment), it must be purchased at the point of booking.
 You must check our prohibited items and items with limited liability list to ensure your goods qualify before purchasing extended liability.
 You can check this here.

 12.2 Extended liability replaces the inclusive liability.
-It is charged at 2% of the declared shipment value.
 In the event of a claim and when covered, you may request recompense for any value up to the declared shipment value.
 Please note; a shipment is covered for the cost (not resale) value of the goods only.
 Extended liability is automatically added to each shipment booked based on the value declared.
 If it is not required you should opt out at this point in the booking process.